mgruener/docker-travis-cli/README.md

 ### Docker travis-cli image

+[Travis-CI](https://travis-ci.org/) is a free continuous integration service.

-Simple image to run the travis cli.
-Provides travis, git and vim.
+This is a simple image to run the travis cli.
+It  Provides travis, git and vim.

 The image is intended to be run interactively.